Technodroid91/Django-Weather_app/README.md

+#
-# Django-Weather_app
+Django-Weather_app
-My first Django-app
+My first Django-app..
 This is a basic weather_app with responsive tabs,
 I used Bootstrap for front-end,you can change if you want, It only  pull data from openweatherapi and saveit to db and show it,